LPCIC/elpi/ELPI.md

 The hash value, a list of bits, is generated hierarchically and up to the specified depth.
-Unification variables in a clause head are mapped to a sequence of 1, while they are mapped to a sequence of 0 when they are part of the query (1 means "I provide" while 0 means "I demand").
-Constants are mapped to a hash value, a sequence of both 1 and 0.
-If the bit wise conjunction of the hash of the query and the hash of the head of a clause is equal to the hash of the query, then the clause is selected.
+Unification variables in a clause head are mapped to a sequence of `1`, while they are mapped to a sequence of `0` when they are part of the query.
+Constants are mapped to a hash value, a sequence of both `1` and `0`.
+If the bit wise conjunction `&` of the hash of the query and the hash of the head of a clause is equal to the hash of the query, then the clause is selected.

+Intuitively:
+- in a clause `1` means "I provide this piece of info"
+- in the query `1` means "I demand this piece of info"

+A flexible query is made of `0`s, hence it demands nothing, since `0 & x = 0` (`x` is a bit of the clause).
+Conversely a flexible clause is made of `1`s, hence it provides anything, since `x & 1 = x` (`x` is a bit of the query).

+Example:
 ```
 hash o = 1001 1011
 hash s = 1011 0010